qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 Compatibility between QGIS and OTB versions ...........................................

-All versions of OTB from OTB 6.6.1 to latest (currently 7.1.0) are compatible with latest QGIS version.
+All OTB versions (from OTB 6.6.1) are compatible with the latest QGIS version.

 Troubleshoot
 ............